Your ultimate guide to the Regata Storica in Venice, Italy

 Where should I stay in Venice?

-Take a look at the Airbnb’s in Venice.
-Alternatively you could try these hotels which are all under £50 a night with great reviews and not far from the action.
+Take a look at these Venice hotels with great reviews and not far from the action.

 What you should pack for the Regata Storica